BFGriffith/BFGriffith.github.io/RPGs/5eDnD-house-rules.md

         <h2
           class="accordion_header"
           title="quod nocet, sæpe doce">EXPANDED MIN-MAX OPTIONS:</h2>
         <p class="accordion_body">B.F.
-Griffith personally prefers the point-buy system detailed on PHBpage13 (rather than rolling) for ability-score generation (before applying racial-modifiers), for reasons of both fairness and balance/consistency according to the central 5eD&D philosophy of “bounded-accuracy” — however, the point-buy options could be expanded to allow selections beyond ability-scores of 15 (such as these arrays which go beyond the “standard array” options presented in the PHB), by spending (out of 27 starting points for ability-score buying): 12 points for an ability-score of 16, 15 points for an ability-score of 17, 19 points for an ability-score of 18, 24 points for an ability-score of 19, or (though I don’t know why this would be a better option than aligning a favored score with racial-modifiers) all 27 points for an ability-score of 20 leaving the rest at 8 (with all point-buy of ability-scores using the standard 27 starting points being accomplished before applying racial-modifiers, as usual, and no scores lower than 8 allowed unless players really want to min-max with some semi-disabled characters in some aspects, in which case we could consider the following extension table below which could grant players more than 27 points if they take some ability scores even lower than 8); an additional advantage of point-buy is that, without any need for secure-digital rolling, it allows players to more easily discuss and plan their characters in advance of session-zero/one rather than having to entirely “roll-up” characters at the table (ideally, this should allow more time in-person/session-zero for planning party bonds, more detailed backstories, or planning party “balance” / areas of expertise to spotlight).
+Griffith personally prefers the point-buy system detailed on PHBpage13 (rather than rolling) for ability-score generation (before applying racial-modifiers), for reasons of both fairness and balance/consistency according to the central 5eD&D philosophy of “bounded-accuracy” — however, the point-buy options could be expanded to allow selections beyond ability-scores of 15 (such as these arrays which go beyond the “standard array” options presented in the PHB), by spending (out of 27 starting points for ability-score buying): 12 points for an ability-score of 16, 15 points for an ability-score of 17, 19 points for an ability-score of 18, 24 points for an ability-score of 19, or (though I don’t know why this would be a better option than aligning a favored score with racial-modifiers) all 27 points for an ability-score of 20 leaving the rest at 8 (with all point-buy of ability-scores using the standard 27 starting points being accomplished before applying racial-modifiers, as usual, and no scores lower than 8 allowed unless players really want to min-max with some semi-disabled characters in some aspects, in which case we could consider the following extension table below which could grant players more than 27 points if they take some ability scores even lower than 8).<br>An additional advantage of point-buy is that, without any need for secure-digital rolling, it allows players to more easily discuss and plan their characters in advance of session-zero/one rather than having to entirely “roll-up” characters at the table (ideally, this should allow more time in-person/session-zero for planning party bonds, more detailed backstories, or planning party “balance” / areas of expertise to spotlight).
 It’s just simpler as well as more balanced.</p>
         <ul class="accordion_body">
           <li>alternatives for extreme min-max if one is willing to allow some essentially disabled-level heavily-penalized abilities (below 8) to add extra points beyond 27 to point-buy:</li>
         </ul>